kennethassogba/human.mpi/README.md

 # Human.MPI

-A vanilla header-only object oriented interface around MPI in C++.
+A simple header-only object oriented interface around MPI in C++.

+The companion note can be found at [write MPI interface](https://kennethassogba.github.io/notes/write-interface-mpi).

 ## Usage